top of page

 • Creation and distribution of public education materials

-Washington County, UT, will rebate property owners for each square foot of grass they replace with water-efficient landscaping.
+Washington County, UT, will pay property owners for each square foot of grass removed and replaced with water efficient landscaping.

 Resources